finetto/musc-automated-imaging-pipeline/README.md

 The script will then proceed to create all necessary directories.
 Finally, a cronjob will be created under the current user that will run the pipeline every hour.
 You can change the relevant line in the installation script if you need a different interval.
 If running the pipeline on a schedule is not desired, run the installation script with the '-c' option to skip the cronjob creation: `./install.sh -c n`.

 ## Configuration
 The software stores its configuration in multiple .json files located in the settings folder.
-Most of these files will be automatically generated when the pipeline is executed for the first time, but will likely cause errors as the default setting are incorrect.
+Most of these files will be automatically generated when the pipeline is executed for the first time, but will likely cause errors as the default setting may be incorrect.
 You can either modify the generated files, or create them manually.

 ### CBI configuration
 These settings are needed to connect to the CBI Home server and to navigate to the correct project folder.